chrplr/hermann_grid/README.md

 ![Grid stimulus](grid.png)

 ## Usage

-A linux executable is provided.
-Under Linux, just run:
+A linux executable (`builds/linux/grid`) is provided.

-    ./grid
+It assumes that SDL2 from libsdl is installed.
+Under Ubuntu:

+    sudo apt install libsdl2-2.0-0 libsdl2-gfx-1.0-0 libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libsdl2-net-2.0-0 libsdl2-ttf-2.0-0

-Then use the four arrow keys to modify the squares' width and the gap between them.
+When the program is running, use the four arrow keys to modify the squares' width and the gap between them.

 ## Compilation

-1. Install SDL2 from libsdl.org (see https://wiki.libsdl.org/Installation).
+1. Install SDL2-dev from libsdl.org (see https://wiki.libsdl.org/Installation).
  Under Ubuntu::

         sudo apt install libsdl2-dev